pengutronix/microcom/README.md

 autoreconf -i
 ```

-If you extracted minicom from a release tarball, this previous step should not
+If you extracted microcom from a release tarball, this previous step should not
 be needed.

-Now continue with building and installing minicom:
+Now continue with building and installing microcom:

 ```
 ./configure